Hyena (song)

 "Hyena" is the fourth major and 12th overall single released by The Gazette.
 It is their lone single of 2007.
 It was released in two different versions: an Optical Impression (CD+DVD) edition and an Auditory Impression edition.
-The CD+DVD edition comes with a DVD of the title song's PV, while the CD-only edition comes with the B-side song "Defective Tragedy".
+The CD+DVD edition included a DVD of the title song's PV, while the CD-only edition included the B-side song "Defective Tragedy".
 "Chizuru" was used as the theme song for the horror film Apt..